joseferncruz/coursera-capstone/README.md

 In this project I intend to develop a machine learning model to predict severity of an accident by using different data attributes such as weather, road condition, date, individuals involved, etc.

+In order to develop my model, I will apply the **Cross Industry Standard Process for Data Mining (CRISP-DM)**.

 This project will use publicly available data collected by the Seattle Police Department and recorded by Traffic Records.